-Dates studied - Course title, university, location

-Dates studied - Name of school/college, location (list institutions and dates separately, if relevant)
+2018 - 2021 - Course title, university, location 2011 - 2018 - Name of school/college, location Include the location if it's not apparent.

-A-levels (or equivalent): list subjects and grades across the page to save space

-GCSEs (or equivalent): state the number and grades obtained, e.g. 9 GCSEs, grades 9-7.
-Only include specific subjects if relevant, e.g. maths, to demonstrate numeracy.
+A-levels (or equivalent): list subjects and grades across the page to save space.
+GCSEs (or equivalent): state the number and grades obtained, e.g. 9 GCSEs, grades A-C. Only include specific subjects if relevant, e.g. maths, to demonstrate numeracy.